What is a coaching culture? And what does one look like?

-Cultivating a coaching culture in the workplace enables businesses to grow and develop their people, as well as make agile work more effectively.
+Cultivating a coaching culture in the workplace enables businesses to grow and develop their people, as well as making agile work more effectively.
 However, what does the term “coaching culture” mean?
 And, perhaps more importantly, how can managers incorporate it into their day-to-day work environment?

 A coaching culture puts coaching at the heart of personal and business development.

 Coaching helps people discover and harness their potential and equips them with tools and strategies to make agility work.
 Managers who coach, foster collaborative environments and build motivation and enthusiasm among team members, who can in turn navigate change, and be their best selves.
 As a result, it helps individuals, teams, and organisations to better explore resistance, improve communication, and promote resilience while ensuring success in the face of change.

 So, what does a coaching culture look like?

 “When we see coaching going on… it’s a symptom of culture,” explains Antoinette Coetzee.
 This could include things like regular, organic feedback conversations, discussion of (and learning from) both failures and successes, emphasis on growth and development, and greater self-awareness for individuals.

 When a coaching culture supports an agile transformation, it is correlated with a higher level of confidence in workers’ ability to plan and execute change.
 Additionally, a strong coaching culture is linked to the majority of qualities within high-performing businesses, including effectiveness in implementing large-scale strategic change.
 As a result, a strong coaching culture creates the internal capability that businesses need in order to respond and adapt to change continuously.
 This is the secret sauce that enables organisational-wide agility.